 In late 2015, TRPC received a grant to develop a watershed-based plan with adaptation actions that the Thurston County region’s (Thurston Region) public- and private-sector stakeholders could take to prepare for and cope with projected climate changes in the decades ahead.

-The state Department of Commerce is responsible for administering the grant funding over the project’s two-year period, which concludes at the end of 2017.
+The state Department of Commerce is responsible for administering the grant funding over the project’s two-year period, which concludes in early 2018.

 The planning area encompasses three watersheds that overlay northern and eastern Thurston County and drain into Puget Sound (See Map); these watersheds — defined by the Washington Department of Ecology as Watershed Resource Inventory Areas (WRIAs) — include Nisqually (WRIA 11), Deschutes (WRIA 13), and Kennedy/Goldsborough (WRIA 14).
 It is likely, however, that many actions developed as part of this plan will be applicable to all of Thurston County and the broader Puget Sound region and other areas with similar geographies and climate risks.

 A March 2016 king tide event inundates downtown Olympia’s Percival Landing and Sylvester Street.
 Sea-level rise is expected to raise the risk of coastal flooding associated with such high-tide events.

 Researching and summarizing climate change projections for the region.

 Developing adaptation strategies and actions.

 The project team — composed of TRPC and Thurston County staff members — worked with two advisory committees to review and refine project materials: a Scientific Advisory Committee, composed of subject specialists from local tribes and universities; and, a Stakeholder Advisory Committee, composed community of representatives from local municipalities, nonprofits and other entities.